 Huawei has announced a decision that is raising a lot of eyebrows: it has decided to ban third-party launchers from its latest Huawei or Honor smartphones meant for the Chinese market.
 While the decision shall rob users of using their Android devices as freely as they would like, it is not wholly unjustified.

 Huawei’s decision comes as an attempt to nip the problem in the bud by banning such apps from their phones altogether.
-While it may be justified by the company, it is still a breach of user freedom and has Western users concerned; who have decided to air their concerns to the company before Huawei chooses to make the change a global one.
+While it may be justified by the company, it is still a breach of user freedom and has Western users concerned; they have decided to air their concerns to the company before Huawei chooses to make the change global.
 An alternative solution may include white-listing some third-party apps which are known to be reliable, it still comprises of risks of excluding smaller and newly emerging launchers.
 As of the present moment, one can do no more than wait to see how the users of the smartphones in question react to the change.